JoseLopez125/red-blue-nim/README.md

 `Color` (enum): A simple enumeration to represent the two colors of marbles: RED and BLUE.

-`Move` (record): A data-centric class that represents a single move in the game.
+`Move` (record): A class that represents a single move in the game.
 It stores the color of the pile and the count of marbles to be removed.

 `GameState`: This class encapsulates the state of the game at any given point.
 It keeps track of the number of red and blue marbles.
 It also provides methods to apply a move, check if a move is valid, and determine if the game is over.